MicrosoftDocs/security/compass/incident-response-process.md

 ### Technical

-For the technical aspects of incident response, here are some critical success factors:
+For the technical aspects of incident response, here are some goals to consider:

-- You must identify the scope of the attack operation.
+- Try to identify the scope of the attack operation.

    Most adversaries use multiple persistence mechanisms.